roshiajin-kunai/sakkamade.github.io/_posts/2021-02-19-autodoll-extra-5.md

 "What is it?"
 "Why, does it possible? to flirt with Lydia who is as passionate  about something."
-"It is a little difficult, however  I imagine that I am able."
+"It is a little difficult, however  I believe  I am able to."

 Lydia does not really refuse Yuuyami.